youhs4554/Situation-Awareness-based-on-video/README.md

 # Situation-Awareness-based-on-video

-* To see each submodule project directly, open '.submodule' file.
+* To see each submodule project directly, open '.gitmodules' file.
 It includes links to bitbucket repository.
 * If you want to clone entire submodules, try this

   ```